AnubisLMS/Anubis/docs/README.md

 is elastic's data visualization tool.
 It runs as a website that interfaces with the internal elasticsearch.
 Through kibana, we can stream live logs, view event data, and create meaningful visualizations.

-The API sees when students start their homeworks (create their github repo), and when they are submitting (pushing to their repo).
+The API sees when students start an assignment (create their github repo), and when they are submitting (pushing to their repo).
 This data is indexed into elasticsearch, and visualized via kibana.
-In Anubis version one we were able to show graphs of when students were starting vs finishing their assignments.
-To no ones surprise, the majority of the class was starting very late, with a large influx of submissions in the few hours before each deadline.
+In Anubis version v1.0.0 we were able to show graphs of when students were starting vs finishing their assignments.
+To no ones surprise, the majority of the class was starting very late with a large influx of submissions in the few hours before each deadline.
 Furthermore, we can show how long it takes for a student to start their assignment to when they have their tests pass on average.
 We can also show which tests were causing students the most trouble.